OpenCTI-Platform/docs/docs/usage/filters-migration.md

 ## Url with old filters
 When going to an url with filters in the old format, the user will be redirected to the page but all the settings stored in local (filters, ordering mode...) will be deleted.
 A warning message is displayed, indicating the url contains filters in the old format.
-If you want to share a correct url, you need to copy an url from an OpenCTI instance after 5.12.
+If you want to share an url that works after 5.12 migration, you need to copy an url from an OpenCTI instance after 5.12.